 HTTPS on the Source Interface¶

-The SecureDrop Source Interface is served over a Tor Hidden Service,
+The SecureDrop Source Interface is served as an onion service with an

 end-to-end encryption by default, as well as strong anonymity, there are